 The board owner can transfer ownership to another user by clicking Share in the app or within Google Drive.

 Note: ownership can only be transferred to another user in the same domain as the current owner.

-Click Share button on the top panel on the right and “Share with people and groups” window will appear.
+Click the Share button on the top panel on the right and the “Share with people and groups” window will appear.